Mental Fitness = Accountability + Expectation with Compassion

 All content on this blog is for informational purposes only and should not be interpreted as a substitute for professional mental health help.
 The NFHCA recognizes that the accuracy of the content and opinions in this blog may change over time.
 The blog site may contain links to other websites or content belonging to or originating from third parties.
 Such external links are not monitored or endorsed by the NFHCA and the NFHCA does not control such external websites or their content.
 The NFHCA will not be held responsible for the content of any message from external websites or contributing authors.

 The National Field Hockey Coaches Association (NFHCA) is a nonprofit organization serving field hockey coaches and supporters of the game from across the United States.
-The mission of the association is to champion, strengthen, and celebrate field hockey coaches and the game.
-The NFHCA strives to be the organization that every field hockey coach looks to for the resources to grow in the game and the inspiration to stay in the game.
+The mission of the organization is to champion, strengthen, and celebrate field hockey coaches and the game.
+The NFHCA strives to cultivate and recognize the professional contributions of its membership and to foster and promote the growth of the sport.
+The NFHCA is responsible for providing a recognizable presence and voice in regard to legislation affecting the sport as well as interscholastic and intercollegiate programs.